 Since the genesis of Ngā Whenua Rāhui in the mid to late 1980s and the appointment of the first Komiti and staff member in 1990, the world in which we live has changed.
 The competing pressures for the use of Māori land back then were things such as native logging and clearing land for livestock or pine trees.
-Environmental, social and cultural matters to do with Māori land are coming into focus as the nation grapples with real issues such as water quality, indigenous biodiversity, climate change, threatened species and regional development.
+Environmental, social and cultural matters to do with whenua Māori are coming into focus as the nation grapples with real issues such as water quality, indigenous biodiversity, climate change, threatened species and regional development.

 As a mechanism of government, we have never been more relevant and play an important part in the overall picture of better environmental management in Aotearoa New Zealand.
-We are small, with a total appropriation of $6.1m (including $570,000 for the Mātauranga Kura Taiao fund) and 28 staff.
+We are small, with a total appropriation of $6.1m (including $570,000 for the Mātauranga Kura Taiao fund) and 28 kaimahi.

-Year on year the number of kawenata has grown and as at June 2019 we see 272 Kawenata agreements in place over more than 180,000 hectares of Māori land.
+Year on year the number of kawenata and agreements has grown and as at June 2020 we see 281 in place over more than 182,000 hectares of whenua Māori.
 An achievement in which all those involved can feel a sense of accomplishment.
-We have set our strategic direction to be more involved alongside landowners, in actively managing those lands we have under Kawenata.
+We have set our strategic direction to be more involved alongside landowners, in actively managing those agreements.
 Growing the involvement and expertise of the landowners to be working on their whenua is an essential progression.